 WE MAY BE UNABLE TO RENEW LEASES OR RELET SPACE AS LEASES EXPIRE.
 When our tenants decide not to renew their leases upon their expiration, we may not be able to relet the space.
 Even if tenants do renew or we can relet the space, the terms of renewal or reletting, including the cost of required renovations, may be less favorable than current lease terms.
 Over the next five years, through the end of 2003, leases will expire on approximately 40% of the rentable square feet at our properties.
+As of September 30, 1999, approximately 2.5 million square feet are scheduled to expire by December 31, 2003 and these leases currently have annualized escalated rental income totaling \$63.6 million.
 If we are unable to promptly renew the leases or relet this space at similar rates, our cash flow and ability to service debt and make distributions to shareholders would be adversely affected.

 THE EXPIRATION OF LONG TERM LEASES OR OPERATING SUBLEASE INTERESTS COULD ADVERSELY AFFECT OUR RESULTS OF OPERATION.
-Our interest in five of our properties is through either long-term leasehold or operating sublease interests in the land and the improvements, rather than by a fee interest in the land.
+Our interest in four of our properties is through either long-term leasehold or operating sublease interests in the land and the improvements, rather than by a fee interest in the land.
+These properties are 673 First Avenue, 420 Lexington Avenue, 711 Third Avenue, and 1140 Avenue of the Americas.
 Unless we can purchase a fee interest in the underlying land or extend the terms of these leases before their expiration, we will lose our right to operate these properties and our interest in the improvements upon expiration of the leases.
 The average term of these long term leases, including our unilateral extension rights on two of the properties, is 49 years.
 Pursuant to the operating sublease arrangements, we, as tenant under the operating sublease, perform the functions traditionally performed by landlords with respect to our subtenants.
 We are responsible for not only collecting rent from our subtenants, but also maintaining the property and paying expenses relating to the property.
+The annualized escalated rents of these properties at September 30, 1999 totaled \$69.8 million or 38.1% of SL Green's total annualized revenue.

 RELIANCE ON MAJOR TENANTS COULD ADVERSELY AFFECT OUR RESULTS OF OPERATION.
-Giving effect to signed leases in effect as of June 30, 1999 for properties owned as of June 30, 1999, five tenants each accounted for more than 1.32% of our total annualized rental revenues and collectively accounted for approximately 9.30% of our total annualized rental revenues.
+Giving effect to signed leases in effect as of September 30, 1999 for properties owned as of September 30, 1999, five tenants each accounted for more than 1.43% of our total annualized rental revenues and collectively accounted for approximately 9.97% of our total annualized rental revenues.
 Our business would be adversely affected if any of these tenants became insolvent, declared bankruptcy or otherwise refused to pay rent in a timely fashion or at all.